Price and Assortment Optimization under the Multinomial Logit Model with Opaque Products: Model Formulation

-We emphasize that the derivation of the choice probabilities for risk-averse customers is novel and does not appear in \cite{mike2021power}.
-For $\rho \leq \min_{i\in S}r_i$, Eq. \eqref{eq:rev-opq-averse} shows that the opaque revenue is an inclusion-exclusion sum of the revenues earned from the traditional selling model where a subset of products are offered at the opaque price.
+We emphasize that the derivation of the choice probabilities for the $k$-risk-averse customers is novel and does not appear in \cite{mike2021power}, even for the 1-risk-averse case considered therein.
+For $\rho \leq r^T_{(k)}$, Eq. \eqref{eq:rev-k-order} shows that the opaque revenue is an inclusion-exclusion sum of the revenues earned from the traditional MNL model where a subset of products are offered at the minimum of opaque price and the corresponding traditional price.
 While this closed-form expression provides valuable insights, its exponential number of terms poses significant challenges for solving price and assortment problems.

-Building on these results, we next examine addressing these challenges in the context of price and assortment optimization problems under the opaque selling model.
+Building on these results, we next address these challenges in the context of price and assortment optimization problems under the opaque selling model.
+In Sections \ref{sec:price-support} and \ref{sec:joint asst support}, we study the flexible setting where the seller may choose any opaque support within the offered assortment.
+In Section \ref{sec:asst = support}, we then turn to the case where the opaque support is required to equal the offered assortment.